carykh/lazykh/README.md

 ```

 ### Step 3 - Create a simplified timetable (Runtime: 2 seconds for a 5-min video)
-Run this command, which will create ev_schedule.json
+Run this command, which will create ev_schedule.json.
+(This is not my code, it's solely Gentle.)
 ```
 python3 code/scheduler.py --input_file exampleVideo/ev
 ```